Man lights up seeing wife of 72 years dressed up for their anniversary photoshoot

-(CBS).– A senior living facility in Burlington, Colorado got to celebrate decades of true love last week when two residents marked their 72nd wedding anniversary.
+(FOX) — A senior living facility in Burlington, Colorado got to celebrate decades of true love last week, when two residents marked their 72nd wedding anniversary.

 “I have been working in long term healthcare since I was 16.
 Working with the elderly has always been a huge passion to me,” Ardis Behrendsen, a Certified Nurses Aide, wrote on Facebook, sharing photos of the couple.
 “What I got to be a part of today was the most beautiful experience.”